SimScaleGmbH/simscale-sdk-tutorial/tutorial/geometry_upload_and_import.rst

-The ``GeometryImportsApi.import_geometry`` method takes some time to complete its work, and is a non-blocking call, because the action happens in the platform.
-In order to sync our code with the execution of the task, we create a loop to check the status of the operation at a given frequency.
+The ``GeometryImportsApi.import_geometry`` method takes some time to complete its work, and is a non-blocking call because the action happens in the platform.
+In order to sync our code with the execution of the task, we create a loop to check the status of the operation at a given frequency, which is every 10 seconds in this example:

 .. code-block:: python